 Dr Philip Mansel, the owner of Smedmore House, is an historian who specialises in writing about France and the Ottoman Empire.
-He is currently finishing a book about Louis 14th of France.
+His most recent book is about Louis XIV of France.

 King of the World: The Life of Louis XIV

 Dr Philip Mansel’s new book was published in July 2019.
 King of the World is much the most comprehensive and up-to-date biography of this hypnotic, flawed figure in English.
 It draws on all the latest research in France, Britain and America and pays special attention to the culture of the court, on which Mansel is an acknowledged expert.
 It is a convincing and compelling portrait of a man who, three hundred years after his death, still epitomises the idea of le grand monarque.

 Aleppo: the rise and fall of Syria’s merchant city

 This is the first history about the ancient, global, trading city of Aleppo written in English.Historically the city was never especially religious.
 It contained Muslims, Christians and Jews who lived together in relative harmony until 2011.
 Now Aleppo is called ‘the worst place in the world’.
 Bombed by its own government as well as rebel militias, most of the population has fled.
 People from Aleppo now live everywhere in the world except their own city.
 Aleppo is a warning to other cities.
 If politics and economics go wrong, even the the most peaceful city can become hell on earth – faster than we imagine.

 Levant: Splendour and Catastrophe on the Mediterranean

 The first history in English of Smyrna, Alexandria and Beirut in the modern age, this book demonstrates that they were ‘windows on the West’, inhabited by Muslims, Christians and Jews.
 It also shows the vulnerability of these cosmopolitan cities: in the twentieth century, Smyrna was burnt; Alexandria Egyptianised; Beirut lacerated by civil war.